Wendy Carlos: Gender transition

 Sometime after entering graduate school at Columbia University in the fall of 1962, she encountered studies of transgender issues for the first time, which explained to her what she was feeling.
-In the summer of 1966 New York sexologist and pioneering transgender advocate Harry Benjamin published his landmark book The Transsexual Phenomenon, and in the fall of 1967 Carlos began counseling with him (well before Switched-On Bach).
+In the summer of 1966, New York sexologist Harry Benjamin published his landmark book The Transsexual Phenomenon describing and explaining the affirmative treatment path he pioneered.
+In the fall of 1967, Carlos began counseling with him (well before Switched-On Bach).

-By early 1968 Carlos had begun hormone replacement treatments under Benjamin's care, which began altering her appearance.
-This created some problems for Carlos when Switched-On Bach became an unexpected hit after its release in October 1968.
+By early 1968, Carlos had begun hormone replacement treatment under Benjamin's care, which began altering her appearance.
+That created some problems for Carlos when Switched-On Bach became an unexpected hit after its release in October 1968.

-Prior to a live performance of excerpts from the album with the St. Louis Symphony Orchestra, Carlos felt terrified to appear in public.
-She cried in her hotel room and left wearing fake sideburns and a man's wig, and drew facial hair on her face with an eyebrow pencil to appear more like a man.
-Carlos did the same thing when she met Kubrick and for an appearance on The Dick Cavett Show in 1970.
+Prior to a live performance of excerpts from the album with the St. Louis Symphony Orchestra, Carlos was apprehensive about appearing in public.
+She put on fake sideburns and a man's wig, and drew on facial hair with an eyebrow pencil to appear more masculine.
+She did the same thing again when she met Kubrick, and for an appearance on The Dick Cavett Show in 1970.

-Finally, the commercial success of Switched-On Bach allowed Carlos to undergo sex reassignment surgery in May 1972, although for marketing reasons she released two more albums as Walter Carlos (1973's Switched-On Bach II and 1975's By Request.)
+Finally, the commercial success of Switched-On Bach allowed Carlos the funds to undergo feminizing surgery in May 1972, although for marketing reasons she released two more albums as Walter Carlos (1973's Switched-On Bach II and 1975's By Request).